Torivon/MiniAdventure/README.md

 * "name": <string>
 * "description": <string>
 * "start_location": <string> # the id of a location in the file
+* "xp_monsters_per_level": <integer> # The engine uses a simplified experience scale. xp_monsters_per_level represents the number of monsters of equal level that it takes to level up.
+Fighting higher level monsters will give more experience, while lower level monsters will give less.
+An xp_monsters_per_level of 0 means no leveling up.
+* "xp_difference_scale": <integer> # an integer percent for the bonus or penalty in experience gains per level difference.
+With an xp_difference_scale of 20, if you defeat a monster 3 levels higher, you will gain a 60% experience bonus.
+Leaving this out or setting it to 0 gives no bonus or penalty.
 * "classes": <list> <string> # the ids of all allowed classes for the story.
 These must be valid battler ids.
 * "locations": <list> <location> # This is a list of location objects to which the player can travel
 * "dungeons": <list> <dungeon> # A list of dungeons.
 At processing, each dungeon is turned into a list of locations.